Learn / Blog / Article

 Lean UX: definition, process, and a detailed case study

-Scott Adams, creator of the Dilbert comic strip, has spent the past 30 years making fun of inefficiency in business—including our efforts to reduce inefficiency.
+Scott Adams, the creator of the Dilbert comic strip, has spent the past 30 years making fun of inefficiency in business—including our efforts to reduce inefficiency.

 The truth is, it’s hard to get everyone on the same page in any organization, big or small.
 That’s why Doodle, a Software as a Service (SaaS) company with just over 50 employees and 250 million active users, turned to Lean UX to improve its products in an efficient, evidence-based, customer-centric way.
-In other words, Lean UX helps Doodle’s product teams make the changes their customers want in a smart, efficient way, so they can grow faster and boost their bottom line.
+In other words, Lean UX principles help Doodle’s product teams make the changes their customers want in a smart, efficient way, so they can grow faster and boost their bottom line.

 I recently sat down with Jack Berglund, Chief Product Officer at Doodle, to talk about his product development strategy.
 He was very transparent, so if you’re looking for a real-life example of how to use Lean UX for digital product design, you’ve come to the right place.

 Lean UX case study: what is Doodle and who is Jack Berglund?

 Doodle is an online tool that helps people schedule meetings more efficiently.
 It syncs with all the major calendaring systems (Google, Outlook, Apple’s iCal, etc.), and it lets users poll meeting invitees to find a time that works for everyone.

 Founded in 2007, Doodle is headquartered in Zurich with offices in Berlin, Tel Aviv, Israel, and Belgrade.
 Today, more than 250 million people use Doodle each year, and it’s available in more than 25 languages.